 |Callback Layers||Select the Layers that this Collider 2D, during a contact with another Collider2D, will report collision or trigger callbacks for.
 Refer to its API documentation for more information.|

 The settings that define the shape of the Capsule Collider 2D are Size and Direction.
 Both the Size and Direction properties refer to X and Y (horizontal and vertical, respectively) in the local space of the Capsule Collider 2D, and not in world space.

 A typical way to set up the Capsule Collider 2D is to set the Size to match the Direction.
 For example, if the Capsule Collider 2D’s Direction is Vertical, the Size of X is 0.5 and the Size of Y is 1, this makes the vertical direction capsule taller, rather than wider.

 In the example below, the X and Y are represented by the yellow lines.

 You can change the Capsule Collider 2D with different configurations.
 Below are some examples.

 Note that when the X and Y of the Size property are the same, the Capsule Collider 2D always approximates to a circle.

-While the Capsule Collider 2D can help reduce this problem, it isn’t a solution to it.
-A better solution is to use a single collider for a surface; for example, the Edge Collider 2D.
+While constructing a surface with the Capsule Collider 2D can help reduce this problem, it is recommeneded to use a single Collider rather than multiple Colliders for a surface, such as the Edge Collider 2D.